iamsandipan/sample-api/readme.md

 Downloading api downloads the files from the primary cdn aka directory If not found in primary cdn it tries to find it in the secondary cdn(not tested coded only) for simplicity purpose the code store file parts or sequences in the same cdn

+After starting the application make a dummy upload by calling the upload api.
+The dummyupload will return a file name and the number of parts.
+Then use the file name to download the whole file or a part of the file.